Lance-Cruz/fpga-vga-verilog/index.md

 The VGA sync (u_vga_sync) block produces the horizontal sync and vertical sync signals, the colour generation block (i_color_stripes) outputs the values for red, green, and blue, which is used to determine the visible color of the stripes on the display.
 For the outputs, buffers are used to represent each bit of the RGB, as well both hsync and vsync.
 The clock and reset inputs also pass through buffers.
 All blocks receive the same clock input for synchronization.

-#### Colour Stripes Synthesis and Implentation
+#### Colour Stripes Synthesis and Implementation

 Colour Stripes Synthesis

 <img src="https://raw.githubusercontent.com/Lance-Cruz/fpga-vga-verilog/main/docs/assets/images/VGASynthesis.png">

 Colour Stripes Schematic

 <img src="https://raw.githubusercontent.com/Lance-Cruz/fpga-vga-verilog/main/docs/assets/images/Schematic.png">

-Colour Stripes Close up of Schematiic
+Colour Stripes Close-up of Schematic

 <img src="https://raw.githubusercontent.com/Lance-Cruz/fpga-vga-verilog/main/docs/assets/images/SchematicCloseUp.png">